chxlky/chalkyjeans/README.md

-# Hi there 👋
+# Hi there 👋, I'm chalky!

-## I'm chalkyjeans!
-A student who likes making Discord bots and is starting to dabble in making Minecraft mods

-- 🔭 I’m currently working on [Lily](https://github.com/IrisShaders/LilyBot)
+- 🔭 I’m currently working on [Taboo](https://github.com/Taboo-dev/Taboo) and [Glyph](https://github.com/GlyphMC)
-- 🌱 I’m currently learning Java and Kotlin
+- 🌱 I’m fluent in Java and Kotlin, and I am learning Rust and Typescript
-- 📫 How to reach me: You can DM me on Discord @ "chalkyjeans#8259"
+- 📫 How to reach me: You can DM me on Discord @ chalky#7742
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/They